Part 2 – Image Raspbian, Basic Settings and Updates

 Once imaging has completed, insert the MicroSD card into the powered off Raspberry Pi then connect it to power and ethernet.

-I recommend using a 10 watt (5 volt, 2 amp) power adapter.
+I recommend using at least a 10 watt (5 volt, 2 amp) power adapter.
 Using a USB port on your computer probably won’t have enough juice.
-USB2 comes in a 2.5 watt (5 volt, 0.5 amp) and USB3 hovers around 4.5 watt (5 volt, 0.9 amp).
+USB2 comes in a 2.5 watt (5 volt, 0.5 amp) and USB3 hovers around 4.5 watts (5 volt, 0.9 amp).
 Might cut it, but a dedicated power supply is always going to be a better move, with plenty of amperage left over.

 Login to the Raspberry Pi remotely with the IP address (xxx.xxx.xxx.xxx) you noted down earlier.